Runtime-Architects/Backend/hybrid_agent_evaluator/README.md

 ## License

-This evaluation system is part of the Runtime Architects project for carbon emission optimization in Ireland's electricity grid.
+This evaluation system is part of the Runtime Architect's UCD x Microsoft Summer Mentorship project.